listeven989/email.dev/README.md

 Your email outbounds are running great.

 Until you realize you need X feature.

 That feature could be HTML email support.

 Or link tracking.

 Or figuring out the exact person who clicked into that specific link in your spiffy new email copy.

 Then you realize you are missing Y feature.
 Then, Z feature.
-And you _really_ need that one for that next campaign.
+And you _really_ need that Z feature for that next campaign.

-Poof.
-Now you need to look for another tool to do that X, Y, and Z feature.
+Boom.
+Now you need to look for another email outbound alternative to do that X, Y, and Z feature.

+You spend hours digging through sites and forums testing different ones out.

-Ok you found one.
+Ok, now you found one.

 Time to move all your campaigns to a new tool.

 Figure out which people you already emailed or haven't.

 Re-setup up all your campaigns...

-But wait.
+But wait.....

-Hold up.
+Hold up......

-Wait a second.
+Wait a second....

 There's a crazy idea:

-`Why not just code that feature for your existing email tool?`
+_Why not just code that feature for your existing email tool?_

 That's what this is for.
-The completely open sourced email outbound tool.
+The completely open sourced email outbound saas app.
+If you need any features just code it, open a PR and viola, once its merged to main, it's live.

 You can use it here: https://email-outbound-ai-web-app.vercel.app

 Ok, but you're not a dev you say?
 No problemo, just tell the devs to make that spiffy feature you need.
-Go to https://github.com/steven4354/email-outbound-ai/issues and make a request
+Go to https://github.com/steven4354/email-outbound-ai/issues and open a request

-If you ask nicely, the devs will *gasp* just build that X, Y, Z feature and tell you when its ready!
+If you ask nicely, the devs will *gasp* build that X, Y, Z feature and tell you when its ready!

 ## Current Features